-Thermal Energy Demand Intensity (TEDI) is the annual heating energy demand for space conditioning and conditioning of ventilation air.
-In other words TEDI is the amount of heating energy that is output from any and all types of heating equipment per unit modelled floor area.
-The heating equipment include hot water, gas, heat or DX heating coils of central air system and any other equipment used for space conditioning and ventilation.
-Also, heating output of any heating equipment whose source of heat is not directly provided by a utility must be counted towards the TEDI.
+Thermal Energy Demand Intensity - TEDI is the annual heating energy demand for space conditioning and conditioning of ventilation air.
+In other words, TEDI is the amount of heating energy that is output from any and all heating equipment per unit modeled floor area.
+The heating equipment includes hot water, gas, electric or DX heating coils of the central air system, and any other equipment used for space conditioning and ventilation.
+Also, the heating output of any heating equipment whose source of heat is not directly provided by a utility must be counted towards the TEDI.
 Important to note that TEDI does not include mechanical efficiencies of equipment.